NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 (Or open the URL in a browser; also make sure to **not** add a trailing slash)

 Then you'll see a list of variables names with zeroes and minus ones as values.
-Again, not super exciting, butß at least we are seeing the confirmation that it is running and waiting.
+Again, not super exciting, but at least we are seeing the confirmation that it is running and waiting.

 Now let’s query another endpoint, preferably in a browser (since it outputs